 Articles

-The art of the kick in behind Posted about 10 years ago
+The art of the kick in behind Posted over 10 years ago

 If touch judge Leighton Hodges had the competence to communicate Tom Wood’s very obvious hand in the scrum, then Ireland would have left Twickenham with a 13-13 draw, the least they deserved.
 Or am I being generous?
 Ireland executed their game plan so very badly that perhaps they didn’t deserve anything from the game.